thespcrewroy/ENTR5505-FinancingEntrepreneurialVenture/01-Investors/05-due-diligence.md

     * Is revenue concentrated in one customer?
 * Losing the wrong customers can sharpen the strategy.
 Losing good customers because the product failed is a major warning sign.

-## The Projects Make an Enormous Jump
+## The Projections Make an Enormous Jump
 * The company projects revenue moving from: `$180,000 → $2.2M → $6.6M → $15.7M`
     * 2026 to 2027: more than 12× growth
     * 2027 to 2028: 3× growth